Your Drug Injury Lawyer in Indianapolis

 - Distributors and Retailers: Entities involved in the supply chain of the drug, from wholesale distributors to pharmacies, must ensure the medication remains safe and effective during distribution and storage.

-Who the liable party is in your case will depend on the details of how your injury occurred.
+Who the liable party is in your case will depend on the details of how your injury occurred, and in some cases, the claim may fall under product liability law in Indianapolis.
 Speaking with an Indianapolis drug injury attorney can give you clarity on who is responsible for your injury and what you should do next.

 Potential Compensation for Drug Injury Cases